Global experts in fuel handling consumer and worker safety

 Breaking News

-While fuel labels must already be compliant to both the GB CLP and EU CLP (since 1st June 2017 for hazardous mixtures already on the market), Annex-II of the EU CLP 2024 update includes additional context for fuel stations:
+While the labels for hazardous chemicals must already be compliant to both the GB CLP and EU CLP (since 1st June 2017 for hazardous mixtures already on the market), Annex-II (Special rules for labelling and packaging of certain substances and mixtures) of the EU CLP 2024 update includes additional context for fuel stations:

 The EU-Commission recognised "insufficient protection and suboptimal communication to consumers of hazardous products."
-Fuel station operators: Please contact our experts directly to learn what you need to do and the options available.
-CLP labels can be shown to consumers within your existing nozzle display units (i.e. most units available are big enough to display the content required by Article 17).
+Fuel station operators: Please contact our experts directly to learn about the display options available.
+CLP labels can be shown to consumers within your existing nozzle display units (i.e. most units available are big enough to display the content required by CLP Article 17).

 However, if your CLP labels are missing or so far overlooked, they are quick to implement.
-While CLP labels can be shown in any nozzle display unit, GripHero's CLP (Article 17) Hazard Labels enable quick, easy and inexpensive compliance to both the GB and EU-wide CLP requirements.
+While CLP labels can be shown in any nozzle display unit, GripHero's CLP (Article 17) Hazard Labels enable quick, easy and inexpensive compliance to both the GB CLP and EU CLP requirements.

 |